pookjw/Kerberos_Algorithm_Swift/README.md

 - messageE : messageE from the previous step

-- messageG : another Authenticator (client ID) encrypted using Server Seesion key
+- messageG : another Authenticator (Client ID) encrypted using Server Session key

  These are combined on Token4.

 5. SS decrypts messageE using Server secret key and gets Server Session Key.
-Using this Server Session Key, SS decrypts messageG and compare client ID.
+Using this Server Session Key, SS decrypts messageG and compare Client ID.
 If match,

 - messageH : timestamp encrypted using Server Session Key.